 The Ecumenical Main is a thirty-star system main (string of stars no more than five point six light years apart) at the very center of the Ecumene.
 This map shows the entirety of the Ecumenical Main, showing for context the Centralmost Prefecture and the diocese and subsectors that contain the Ecumenical Main.
 The cluster of fourteen star systems in the bottom right of the Ecumenical Main is likewise known as the Ecumenical Cluster, and contains the stars that founded the Ecumene millenia ago.

-The Ecumenical Cluster is a fourteen-star system cluster (string of stars no more than three point three light years apart) that was the hotspot of development of intelligent life within the centre of the Ecumene for a long time.
+The Ecumenical Cluster is a fourteen-star system cluster (string of stars no more than three point three light years apart) that was the hotspot of industry within the centre of the Ecumene for a long time (though in modern times it has been decidedly overshadowed by other almost-as-ancient hubs).
 All fourteen stars have at least one habitable world, and several lesser worlds besides.
 Note as well the fifteenth star, not connected to the cluster but intermittently inhabited largely by virtue of its proximity to the cluster.
 The stars of the Ecumenical Cluster are here shown by a greatly exaggerated version of their spectral color.
 The Ecumenical Cluster can be divided into its two overdensities- Overdensity Ecarna (left) and Overdensity Sedelay.

 Worlds of the Ecumenical Cluster by order of spaceflight discovery (defined by crewed interplanetary/lunar landing (see Accessory 11.3 for debate on the fairness of this definition)).
 Note that stars are described by their position and color in the image, like "Rightmost Red Star".

 Return to main page.